sclorg/s2i-nodejs-container/14/README.md

 podman pull ubi8/nodejs-14
 ```

-A UBI image `ubi8/nodejs-14` is used in this example.
+An UBI image `ubi8/nodejs-14` is used in this example.
 This image is usable and freely redistributable under the terms of the UBI End User License Agreement (EULA).
 See more about UBI at [UBI FAQ](https://developers.redhat.com/articles/ubi-faq).

 #### 2. Pull an application code